 Beyond the Classroom

-This year, South West Peak Landscape Partnership, Buxton Civic Association and Transition Buxton are joining forces to launch the first ever ‘Buxton Wild Weeks’ to bring together local schools and the community to support wildlife.
-Click Here to learn more and to participate in the logo design contest.
+This summer, the South West Peak Landscape Partnership, Buxton Civic Association and Transition Buxton are joining forces to launch the first ever ‘Buxton Wild Weeks’ to bring together local schools and the community to support wildlife.

 Young people are the future of heritage and countryside preservation and Beyond the Classroom is getting more of these individuals involved in all aspects of the South West Peak Landscape Partnership.
 We are working with the Peak District National Park Junior Ranger programme in order to foster on-going volunteer opportunities long after the Partnership has ended.
 Additionally, we are coordinating subsidized school visits and working with teachers to create lesson plans and interpretation that fits into their curriculum in a sensible way.